albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### Can you mention some examples of Multi-Objective Optimization problems?

 Buying a car: comfort vs price
-Engineering design: lighness vs strength
+Engineering design: lightness vs strength

 #### What are some of the drawbacks of combining criteria into a single fitness function?